 Membership with PDIC is mandatory for all banks licensed by the BSP to operate in the Philippines:

 - Banks incorporated under Philippine laws, such as commercial banks, savings banks, mortgage banks, stock savings and loan associations, development banks, cooperative banks, and rural banks

 Domestic branches of foreign banks

-As of 31 December 2017, there are 587 banks in the Philippine banking system.
-These consist of 43 commercial banks (including branches of foreign banks), 55 thrift banks (savings banks, mortgage banks, stock savings and loan associations, and development banks), and 489 rural banks (including cooperative banks).
+As of 31 December 2021, there are 506 banks in the Philippine banking system.
+These consist of 46 commercial banks (including universal banks and branches of foreign banks), 47 thrift banks (savings banks, mortgage banks, stock savings and loan associations, and development banks), and 413 rural banks (including cooperative banks).

-PDIC provides a maximum deposit insurance coverage of PhP500,000 per depositor per bank.
-It covers all types of bank deposits in banks whether denominated in local or foreign currencies.
-All deposit accounts of a depositor in a closed bank maintained in the same right and capacity shall be added together.
-A joint account shall be insured separately from any individually-owned deposit account.
+The PDIC provides a maximum deposit insurance coverage of PhP500,000 per depositor per bank.
+It covers all types of bank deposits in banks.
+For insurance purposes, all deposit accounts of a depositor in a closed bank maintained in the same right and capacity shall be added together.
+Joint accounts shall be insured separately from any individually-owned deposit accounts.

 As of 31 December 2021, 87.1 million accounts in 506 banks are covered by deposit insurance.
 Of this total number of accounts, 96.8 percent are with balances not exceeding the maximum deposit insurance coverage.
 For the same period, total deposits in the Philippine banking system amounted to PhP16.2 trillion, of which 19.5 percent is covered by deposit insurance.